Soen390-Pathfinders/SOEN390_PathFinders/README.md

 #### Step 2.5: Clear the database

-To clear the database, write in the project's root directory:
+If you want to clear the database, write in the project's root directory:

 ```bash
 docker compose down -v